abreslav/alvor/com.zeroturnaround.alvor.updatesite/readme.txt

 * "site.xml" defines whole update-site -- this is the only file required for building the site

 * before updating the site, delete all files in this folder except "site.xml" and this readme.txt
-	- seems that otherwise Eclipse keeps old version of feature*.jar
+	- seems that otherwise Eclipse keeps old version of feature*.jar despite of rebuilding

 * for building new version of site, open "site.xml" editor and press "Synchronize" and "Build all"
 	- not sure if "Synchronize" is required, but it can't do harm